adityam23/Progress-bar/README.md

 # Progress-bar
-Progress bar for a process
+Progress bar for a process (like coin toss)